stoyanN/To-do-list/README.md

 1. Run `npm install` to download all the dependencies.
 1. Finally run `ng s` to start the application via Angular in `http://localhost:4200/`.

+### Unit tests
+Run `ng t` in order to check the Unit tests about Components and Services.